Current Size: 100%

-Aside from the contractual position, it may be possible to argue that selecting you to move without making special allowances is indirectly discriminatory.
-In other words, that the impact of the move on you, compared to other colleagues, is disproportionately negative for reasons connected to your being part of a group protected by equality legislation.
-This point has been successfully argued by women who, due to caring responsibilities, were especially badly affected by a move.
+Aside from the contractual position, it may be possible to argue that selecting you to move without making special allowances is indirectly discriminatory, in other words, that the impact of the move is worse for you than for other colleagues, for reasons connected to equality legislation.
+For example, women with caring responsibilities may be especially badly affected by a move.

 If you are disabled, your employer will have a duty to make reasonable adjustments for you in the context of the decision to relocate.

 A good employer will provide advice and practical assistance to staff, including financial support, to enable the relocation process to go as smoothly as possible.

 Your contract of employment may specify exactly what relocation costs your employer will meet.